cortexapps/terraform-provider-cortex/docs/resources/catalog_entity.md

 Optional:

-- `monitors` (Set of Number) List of DataDog monitors for the entity.
+- `monitors` (List of Number) List of DataDog monitors for the entity.

 <a id="nestedatt--apm--dynatrace"></a>